-Safeguarding Statement: Parish of St Andrews Hatfield Peverel with All Saints Ulting
+Safeguarding Statement: Parish of St Andrews Hatfield Peverel with All Saints Ulting Promoting a Safer Church

 The Parochial Church Council (PCC) of St Andrews Hatfield Peverel with All Saints Ulting takes seriously its responsibility to protect and safeguard the welfare of children and vulnerable adults.

 This Safeguarding Statement applies to all who make up the church ‘workforce’ which includes all clergy, holders of Bishop’s licence or permission, those commissioned or authorised by the Bishop, those, paid or unpaid, who hold positions of responsibility in a parish and work with children or vulnerable adults, and those with representational parish ministry, for example; churchwarden, organist, server & choir members

 For the purposes of this document the term ‘Parish’ is used to denote the PCC and Incumbents who are together responsible for ensuring that diocesan safeguarding policies and procedures are implemented.

 For the purposes of this document a child is anyone under the age of eighteen years.

 We recognise that safeguarding is part of our core faith and an integral feature of Christian life in our parish churches and that the few who are determined to harm children or adults, deliberately seek out groups or organisations where they can meet children or other vulnerable people.
 The Church is particularly vulnerable to these people.
 Creating and maintaining a safeguarding culture will discourage them from becoming involved for the wrong reasons and make it difficult for them to harm or abuse children or adults if they do.